Wankowicz-Lab/wankowicz-lab.github.io/join/index.md

 ##### Read more about [our lab philosophy.](/philosophy/)

 We are always in the market for motivated and talented people, even if we do not have an advertised open position.
 We are interested in conversing with you about your scientific background and goals for your future career (in academia, industry, or other ventures).
 We strive to provide excellent training across various computational and experimental techniques.
-If interested, please send your CV/Resume to Dr. Stephanie Wankowicz <a href="mailto:stephanie@wankowiczlab.com">email</a>.
+If interested, please send your CV/Resume to <a href="mailto:stephanie@wankowiczlab.com">Dr. Stephanie Wankowicz</a>.

 <br/>